 - Parking in a different location or getting a safety escort.

-You don't need to file a formal complaint to NIU or the police in order to request accommodations.
-The NIU confidential advisor or Safe Passage can help you request accommodations.
+You don't need to file a formal complaint with NIU or the police in order to request supportive measures.
+You should contact the Title IX coordinator to request supportive measures confidentially.
+The NIU confidential advisor or Safe Passage can also help you request supportive measures.

-The collection of physical evidence may be necessary for criminal prosecution and may be helpful in obtaining an order of protection.
-If possible, don't bathe, wash your hands, use the restroom, drink, smoke, change clothes or brush your teeth before seeking medical attention.
+A rape kit is an exam administered by a hospital to collect evidence after a sexual assault has taken place.
+This may be necessary for criminal prosecution and may be helpful in obtaining an order of protection.
+If possible, don't bathe, wash your hands, use the restroom, drink, smoke, change clothes or brush your teeth before seeking a rape kit or medical attention.

 The nurses at Northwestern Medicine Kishwaukee Hospital (1 Kish Hospital Dr., DeKalb) are trained to collect evidence (a rape kit) at no cost if you've been sexually assaulted or abused.
 The NIU police can take you to the hospital if you need a ride.
 When you arrive, an advocate from Safe Passage will be there to tell you what to expect and answer your questions.